jmaberk/BO_with_E3I/README.md

 ## Example code
 A quick example of the code is shown in example.py.
 This shows the optimization of the two peak Gaussian mixture discussed in the paper.

+## Useage
+IMPORTANT: The pickle_location variable in bayesianOptimizationMaster.py must be changed to the location of your pickleStorage file for this code to run

+The file bayesianOptimizationMaster.py controls the rest of the code It is set up to run a basic 2D Gaussian mixture but instructions running other functions and altering other parameters are given as comments in the code between rows of hash symbols.